An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 - Diwali (Festival of Lights): Gold, jewelry, sweets

-- Gifts are often given at festivals , not randomly.
+- Gifts are often given at festivals, not arbitrarily

 Symbolism: